andrew-sotiriou/webpack-start/README.md

-	-> updated output section so JS files will be loaded into a JS directory Will take SCSS file and convert it to CSS and load the script via JS when needed There is a plugin to remove all files in the dist folder and then reload all the files each time
+	-> updated output section so JS files will be loaded into a JS directory Will take SCSS file and convert it to CSS and load the script via JS when needed There is a plugin to remove all files in the dist folder and then reload all the files each time Update to take images and move them to dist folder

 RUN:
 npm run develop